floyduk/Interstate-75-W-with-64x64-HUB75/README.md

 Comments and suggestions are very welcome.
 I'm here to learn.

 Also there's a bunch of unused space on my screen at the moment.
 Something needs to go in there!

+You will need to add to your circuitpython "lib" folder the following files from the Circuitpython bundle:

+- adafruit_ntp.mpy
+- adafruit_requests.mpy
+- adafruit_rgbled.mpy
+- simpleio.mpy
+- adafruit_display_text (folder)